 One advantage of touring a home is that you have an opportunity to picture yourself inside it.
 Unless the builder has a model home, new construction is usually a leap of faith.

 Do keep in mind though that appliances and window coverings will most likely be a separate ticket, as will anything beyond the most basic landscaping.
-And it isn’t the case that new homes never require repairs.
+And even new homes sometimes require repairs.

 Once you’ve been in this business for a while, you start to hear horror stories about people who declined inspections on new construction only to find major issues pop up just after their warranty had ended.
 I typically insist that my clients get a professional inspection even on brand new homes.
-At worst, it’s cheap insurance.
+If nothing else, it’s cheap insurance.

-Working with a trustworthy builder is of course a step in the right direction, and the truly top-notch ones will stand by their work with an extended warranty.
+Working with a trustworthy builder is definitely a step in the right direction, and the truly top-notch ones will stand by their work with an extended warranty.
 We can certainly point you toward some excellent contractors.
 But if the warranty isn’t included, that’s another expense to factor in.

 Then there’s financing.
-Unless you have the extra dough to throw around, you’ll want to take out a construction loan to cover expenses during construction.
+Unless you have the extra dough to make an all-cash purchase, you’ll want to take out a construction loan to cover expenses during construction.
 Simply qualifying for a construction loan is more difficult than a conventional mortgage.
 You’ll need excellent credit, a down payment of at least 20%, and a low debt-to-income ratio.

-During the average 10-16 months it takes to complete construction, you’ll be paying interest on those funds at a rate at least one percent higher than a mortgage.
-Then, since you’ll need to live somewhere else in the meanwhile, you’ll likely be paying two housing bills at the same time.
+During the average 10-16 months it takes to complete construction, you’ll be paying interest on those funds at a rate at least one percent higher than a conventional mortgage.
+Since you’ll need to live somewhere else in the meanwhile, you’ll most likely be paying two housing bills at the same time.

 A construction-to-permanent loan will convert to a traditional mortgage at the end of construction, but if you need to take out a separate mortgage, you’ll also need to add the extra underwriting fees to your total bill.
-On the other hand, you’ll likely be able to secure a second, conventional mortgage at a lower rate.
+On the other hand, you can likely secure the second loan at a lower rate.

 Of course, your aspirations may be humbler than building a fancy house.
 Maybe it’s the land you’re more worried about, and you’re willing to settle for a manufactured home.